 For example, if your book is listed at $10, and the sale is for 30% off: ($10 - 30%) x 70% = $4.90

 Please note that while the Promotions tool is in beta mode, the promotion code reduction will NOT be reflected live in your dashboard earnings.
 As noted above, you will see the cost of the promotion calculated in your monthly sales reports only.

 Please note if a VIP customer purchases your book with a promo code, your earnings will be calculated after the VIP discount of 10%.
 For example, if your list price is $10.00, your selling price will be $9.

 In this example, the calculation would look like ($10.00 x 60%) - (30% x $9.00) = $3.30

 There are a number of Buy More Save More sales that you might participate in.
 In this example, we are outlining the payment process for a Buy 2 Get 1 Free sale (3 eBooks for the price of 2).

 When a customer buys 3 books in this sale (let’s pretend one of these books is yours), the cheapest title is discounted by 100%.
 As you are supporting this sale you will be paying for this discount, but you won't pay for it up front.
-During the month following the promotion you will receive your monthly sales report, and those titles that were purchased during the sale will have a reduced commission rate.
+During the month following the promotion you will receive your monthly sales report, and those titles that were purchased during the sale will have a reduced payment rate.
 The discount is divided amongst all eBooks purchased at one time, so no one eBook takes the penalty as a "free" book.
 In this case, because the offer is Buy 2 get 1 Free, each eBook purchased will have their COGS reduced by 33%.
-For each book purchased during the sale, there will also be an extra 10% participation reduction, as outlined in the “dates and cost” section during the submission process.